ocaml/dbm/README.md

 ## REQUIREMENTS

 * OCaml
 * Either the GDBM library or any NDBM-compatible library.
 Make sure to install the development files as well.
-For Debian or Ubuntu, install the package `libgdbm-compat-dev` if it exists, otherwise the package `libgdbm-dev`.
+For Debian or Ubuntu, install the package `libgdbm-dev`.

 ## INSTALLATION